Bathroom ventilation fan wiring, connect the flexible air duct and mount the fan in the drywall ceiling.

-If you’ve started reading at this part of the series, take care the electricity is shutoff at the main circuit breaker panel before proceeding to prevent electrical shock and/or death.
+Remember, the electricity was shutoff at the main circuit breaker panel to prevent electrical shock and/or death in the previous installment of this project.

 I’ve temporarily suspended the Panasonic FV-11VQ5 bathroom vent fan from a general purpose steel wire wrapped around a pan head screw set high on the joist where it’ll be clear of the fan body so I can work with two hands to connect the electrical wiring and ductwork while on the step ladder.